RockScript/rockscript.github.io/_posts/2017-10-02-idea-explained.md

 API's are built on HTTP and
 don't support transactions.
 RockScript is an alternative for transactions that at least ensures traceability so that you know exactly which requests completed and which were started but may or may not have finished.
-RockScript itself will include features find script executions based on the error and resume execution after the root cause is fixed.
+RockScript itself will include features find scriptVersion executions based on the error and resume execution after the root cause is fixed.
 That kind of resilient execution is what you need when working with microservices and SaaS web API's

-The activity abstraction makes the resulting script code a lot easier to read.
+The activity abstraction makes the resulting scriptVersion code a lot easier to read.
 The potential is tremendous.
 It's a simpler synchronization model in comparison to reactive approaches in existing programming languages and actor systems.